Welcome to the School of Arts, Media, and Communications

 Fine and performing arts students have the opportunity to exhibit work and perform in the magnificent J. Scheidegger Center for the Arts, a state-of-the-art facility that hosts national touring productions as well as student productions.
 The J. Scheidegger Center for the Arts also houses the Emerson Black Box Theater and the Boyle Family Gallery.

-Lindenwood University offers 14 degrees in arts, media, and communication along with 17 minors in those same areas.
+Lindenwood University offers 14 degrees in arts, media, and communications along with 20 minors in those same areas.
 Evening-based accelerated degrees are available in communication fields.
 Master's degrees are offered in communication in either an evening or traditional daytime format.

-We invite you to visit the School of Arts, Media, and Communication at Lindenwood University and see firsthand why our students get real experience that leads to real success.
+We invite you to visit the School of Arts, Media, and Communications at Lindenwood University and see firsthand why our students get real experience that leads to real success.